pytest-dev/pytest/doc/en/example/markers.rst

 .. note::

-    It is recommended to explicitely register markers so that:
+    It is recommended to explicitly register markers so that:

     * there is one place in your test suite defining your markers